 The sooner you are tested and know your status, the better you can protect your health and the health of your partner(s).
 Although the best way to prevent STDs is to abstain from sex, using latex condoms every time you have sex is the next best option.
 Signs of STDs aren’t always obvious, and you should see a doctor even if you have minor symptoms.

-Patient Plus Urgent Care offers STD testing at all three clinics - Mid City, Bocage and Southdowns.
+Patient Plus Urgent Care offers confidential STD testing at all of our locations.

 Patient Plus Urgent Care – Get in, Get better.